ahervy/www/src/content/portfolio/how-to.md

 img: /assets/how-to.webp
 img_alt: How-to guide for managing API keys in HTML format
 description: |
   Created documentation for API key management to enable self-service workflows and clarify security implications such as revocation and one-time visibility.
-meta_description: Technical writing case study about the creation of step-by-step procedures that guide users through tasks related to a new feature.
+meta_description: |
+  API key management documentation covering creation, revocation, one-time visibility, permissions, and security risks for developer operations users.
 summary: Created documentation for API key creation and revocation, with clear warnings about real-world consequences
 audience: API users with admin access and developer operations teams
 role: Technical writer partnering with product and support